Lili Zografou

 Zografou was an ardent supporter of women's rights; in her books, she particularly examined the status of women in Greek society of the second half of the 20th century.
 Her work's main themes include personal freedom, freedom of speech, sexual violence and sexual liberation.

 During Greece's Axis occupation, Zografou joined the Greek Resistance against the Nazis; she was imprisoned while pregnant and gave birth inside the jail.
-Zografou openly criticised the Greek military junta of 1967-1973; her book Epangelma Porni (Occupation Whore) was a scathing testimony exposing the oppressiveness of the Colonels' Regime.
+Zografou openly criticised the Greek military junta of 1967-1973; her book Epangelma: Porni (Occupation: Whore) was a scathing testimony exposing the oppressiveness of the Colonels' Regime.

 Commenting on her literary autobiography I Syvaritissa (The Sybarite), Demosthenis Kourtovik, a Greek literary critic and writer, characterised Zografou as "the gloomy Goddess Hecate of Greek literature".

 Biography

 A biography of Lili Zografou could be written using solely texts from her books; most of her work is autobiographical.

 Early life and education

 Lili Zografou was born in Heraklion, Crete in 1922, the daughter of Andreas Zografos, the publisher of the daily newspaper Anorthosis (Recovery); her passion for journalism and writing was ignited by her father's own love for this job.

-Zografou spent her childhood in Heraklion, but her love for her village of Milatos Lasithiou was immense and the writer used it as a model setting for many of her stories, especially for those set in rural areas of Greece.
+Zografou spent her childhood in Heraklion.
 She went to the Korais Lyceum and the Catholic Gymnasium of the Ursulines in Naxos.
 Subsequently, Zografou studied philology in Greece and abroad.